pha4ge/pipeline-resources/docs/hiv-bioinfo-solutions.md

 ## Genomic Structure

-The diploid genome of HIV-1 consists of approximately 9700 nucleotides, and features nine genes which encode for fifteen proteins (Figure 1)[1](https://www.zotero.org/google-docs/?d63R6n) which interact with human proteins as part of the HIV-1 viral life cycle.
+The diploid genome of HIV-1 consists of approximately 9700 nucleotides, and features nine genes which encode for fifteen proteins (Figure 1)<sup>1</sup> which interact with human proteins as part of the HIV-1 viral life cycle.
 Structural proteins, enzymes, and envelope proteins are encoded by three main genes: gag, pol, and env respectively.
 The remaining genes are responsible for coding regulatory (tat, rev) and accessory (vif, vpr, vpu/vpx, nef) proteins.

-Figure 1: HIV-1 DNA genome structure[1](https://www.zotero.org/google-docs/?ELvnGh)
+Figure 1: HIV-1 DNA genome structure <sup>1</sup>

 <p align="center">
   <img src="./images/hiv-bioinfo-solutions-figure-1.svg" class="center">